RupeshKumar4511/Operating-System/README.md

 # Process Schedular :

 # Process Queues :
+The waiting queue exists in the kernel space of an operating system.
+It is part of the operating system's process management subsystem and is implemented as a data structure in the kernel memory.

 # Threads :
 Threads are lightweight units of execution within a process, sharing the same memory space and resources.
 It is also known as lightweight process.